Nell-Tes/AI-Flashcard-Generator/README.md

 ## Objective

-This solo project is an AI-powered flashcard generator application.
+This team project is an AI-powered flashcard generator application.
 The app leverages Groq Cloud for AI functionalities, Stripe for payment processing, and Clerk for user management.
 Built with Node.js and deployed on Vercel, it features a user-friendly interface using Material-UI.
 The app simplifies the creation and management of flashcards, offering a seamless experience for users to enhance their learning.

 **To view the app, <a href="https://ai-flashcard-generator-topaz.vercel.app/"> Click-here</a>.**